 NOAA National Centers for Coastal Ocean Science article describing the development of a harmful algal bloom (HAB) forecast in the Pacific Northwest to support management of shellfisheries, clamming beaches, and human health.

-NOAA Funds $6.8M for New and Continuing Harmful Algal Bloom Research (2018)
+NCCOS Awards $10.2M for New and Continuing Harmful Algal Bloom Research

-NOAA’s National Centers for Coastal Ocean Science began supporting funding for 28 new and continuing harmful algal bloom research awards in 2018.
-These awards, totaling $6.8M, fund projects around the nation and involve over 85 scientists across 54 institutions around the United States.
+NOAA’s National Centers for Coastal Ocean Science (NCCOS) are pleased to announce support for 12 new and 22 continuing harmful algal bloom (HAB) research awards.
+The awards, totaling $10.2M, fund projects around the nation through the ECOHAB and MERHAB programs and involve over 166 scientists from 89 institutions around the United States.

 The Pseudo-nitzschia toxin, which can cause amnesic shellfish poisoning, is of particular concern along the California coast.
 New research will improve modeling efforts to predict Pseudo-nitzschia blooms off Southern California and support environmental management efforts.
 A continuing project to understand the controlling factors of Pseudo-nitzschia toxin production and bloom formation will also help to improve early warning models.
 Another continuing project is providing a strategy to add monitoring of multiple marine and freshwater HAB toxins occurring simultaneously in shellfish and other organisms in estuaries, an emerging ecosystem and public health problem.